losrobbos/react-openstreetmap-demo/README.md

     // Et voila!
 The location of your address should get displayed.
 Enjoy big brothering...
   })
 ```

+Et voilá: Now you can place addresses of venues or people on a map.

 ## Tilemaps - Get style to your map